llm-bible/llm-bible.github.io/_publications/chowdhury2023unified.markdown

 bibkey: chowdhury2023unified
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2312.01564"}
-tags: ['Multimodal Models', 'Model Architecture', 'Few-Shot', 'Prompting', 'Attention Mechanism']
+tags: ['Model Architecture', 'Attention Mechanism', 'Few-Shot', 'Multimodal Models', 'Prompting']
 ---
 The choice of input text prompt plays a critical role in the performance of Vision-Language Pretrained (VLP) models such as CLIP.
 We present APoLLo, a